‘Riverdale’ Season 1 Finale: Which Cast Member Will Die In Episode 10 — KJ Apa Or Cole Sprouse?

 According to Aguirre-Sacasa, Easter eggs were deliberately included in Riverdale Season 1.
 However, it is obvious that he is unable to deny or confirm anything for sure.
 However, he confirmed to Entertainment Weekly earlier that there would be a “big genre element” in the next season.

 “If season 1 is a murder mystery, it won’t necessarily be another murder mystery,” he said.

 “We’re telling, for us, kind of the best version of a murder mystery: Who killed Jason Blossom?”

-a lil preview of episode 10 a la cheronica ???? thursday at 9/8c #Riverdale https://t.co/DCYgEwXVCq
+a lil preview of episode 10 a la cheronica???? thursday at 9/8c #Riverdale https://t.co/DCYgEwXVCq

 — Camila Mendes (@CamilaMendes) April 11, 2017